 - The Fed is hawkish: Further rate hikes are coming.

-Regarding fixed income, we continue to target a flatter yield curve in Europe (the European Central Bank is likely to move away from emergency-level rates soon) and a slightly long duration (interest rate sensitivity) position in North America (we expect longer-dated yields to come in from current levels as central banks tighten lending conditions amidst slowing economic growth).
+For the fixed income side of the portfolios, we are targeting a flatter yield curve in Europe with the European Central Bank poised to move away from emergency-level rates.
+We also have a slightly long duration (interest rate sensitivity) bias in North America with expectations that longer-dated yields will come in from current levels as central banks tighten lending conditions amidst slowing economic growth.

-While interest rates have risen materially in 2022, it is important to remember that rates remain low historically.
-However, if you are wondering how rising rates will impact your finances beyond your investments, here’s what interest rate increases could mean for physicians.
+While interest rates have risen materially in 2022, it’s important to remember that rates are coming off all-time, emergency-level lows.
+However, if you are wondering how rising rates will impact your finances beyond your investments, here’s what it could mean for you.
 If you have any questions about this announcement, our positioning or how it will impact you, please contact your MD Advisor*.

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec).

 The above information should not be construed as offering specific financial, investment, foreign or domestic taxation, legal, accounting or similar professional advice nor is it intended to replace the advice of independent tax, accounting or legal professionals.